-An educational reformer founded Miss Porter’s Finishing School for Young Ladies in 1843.
-She could have had no idea of the fame, fortune, scandal and accomplishment her students would achieve.
+The educational reformer who founded Miss Porter’s School in 1843 could not have imagined the fame, fortune, scandal and accomplishment her students would achieve.

 Miss Porter’s Alumnae